-3.1 SOCIAL SYSTEMS
+3.1 Social Systems

-Organisations and every activities of man are governed by laws.
+Organisations and every activity of man are governed by laws.
 Laws are deliberately constructed to ensure conformity to a pattern of behaviour.

-Laws that govern organizations are regarded as social laws and or psychological laws.
-This is because the needs of man are largely psychological, social and esteem.
-The needs, aspirations and individuals drives as well as the group one belong determine one's behaviour.
+Laws that govern organisations are regarded as social laws or psychological laws.
+This is because the needs of man are largely psychological and social.
+The needs, aspirations and individual's drives as well as the group one belongs determine ones behaviour.

 Organisations are regarded as social system because they operate in a dynamic environment which is subject to change.
-The relations are not static as depicted on an organization chart.
+The relations are not as static as depicted on an organisation chart.
 Every part of the system is independent and subject to influence by any other part.

-Social system provides a framework for considering and analyzing the variety of variables involved in any organizational situation.
+Social system provides a framework for considering and analysing the variety of variables involved in any organisational situation.
 The complexity of man's behaviour can be explained within the context of social interaction.

-3.2 MUTUAL INTEREST
+3.2 Mutual Interest

 Organisations are established by people with common interest to achieve common objectives.
-People organized largely
+People organised largely:

-- to accomplish goals which are beyond the capacity of an individual

-- to share risk

-- to advantage of division of labour

-- because of synergy.
+- to accomplish goals which are beyond the capacity of an individual, - to share risk, - to seize the advantage of division of labour, - because of synergy.

-The reasons for organizing stated above shows that organization need people and people needs organization.
-Organization is perceived as a means of achieving personal objectives why organization need people to achieve organizations objectives.
-Mutual Interest provides a super ordinate goal that units the wide variety of needs that people being to organizations.
-The outcome of this is that people are encouraged to attack organizational problems rather than each other.
-The worker represents the interest of labour whilst the employers represent the interest of capital.
+The reasons for organising as stated above, shows that an organisation needs people and people need organisation.
+Organisation is perceived as a means of achieving personal objectives, why organisation need people to achieve organisations objectives.
+Mutual Interest provides a super ordinate goal that unites the wide variety of people in the organisations.
+The outcome of this is that people are encouraged to attack organisational problems rather than each other.
+The workers represent the interest of labour while the employers represent the interest of capital invested.